conijnio/pull-request-codecommit/CONTRIBUTING.md

 ## Releases

+> NOTE: I created a `GH_TOKEN` variable that contains a personal access token that will expires on Jun 2 2024.

 Versioning is handled by the `python-semantic-release` when a `fix` or `feat` is committed a new release is automatically created.